 The term 'Apartment' has replaced the term 'Residential Flat' in the SEPP.
-For the purposes of the BBDCP and BBLEP, the terms have the same meaning.
+For the purposes of the Botany Bay Development Control Plan 2013 and the Bayside Local Environment Plan 2021, the terms have the same meaning.

-This Part applies to residential flat buildings which are a type of residential accommodation under Botany Bay Local Environmental Plan 2013, defined as:
+This Part applies to residential flat buildings on land to which this DCP applies, which are a type of residential accommodation under Bayside Local Environmental Plan 2021, defined as: